mmondics/aiops-z/README.md

     Depending on what alerts are triggered at the time you go through the tutorial, the current stories will look different.

-    Stories are where the IT Operators and administrators should focus their attention to either manually close stories as they are generated, or build actions and runbooks in order to remediate stories automatically as they appear.
+    Stories are where the IT Operators and administrators should focus their attention to either manually close stories as they are generated or build actions and runbooks in order to remediate stories automatically as they appear.

 91. **If there is a story created for "Erroneous call rate is too high", click it to open that specific story.
 If it is not available at the time, you can select any other story to see similar information.**